GenericMappingTools/gmt/doc/rst/source/datasets/gshhg.rst

 noted it lacks lakes, not to mention rivers and borders.
 We decided to use the WVS whenever possible and supplement it with WDB data.
-We got these data over the Internet; they are also available on CD-ROM from the National Geophysical Data Center in Boulder, Colorado [1]_.
+We got these data over the Internet; they are also available on CD-ROM from the National Centers for Environmental Information in Boulder, Colorado [1]_.

 Format required by GMT
 ----------------------